fangohr/finmag/README.md

 ### Installing on host

 More detailed comments on the installation of finmag on host machine are in [`install/README.md`](install/README.md).

+## Binder

+If you want to try using finmag anonymously in the cloud you can do it on [Binder](https://mybinder.org/v2/gh/fangohr/finmag/master).
+This does not require you to have anything installed and no files will be created on your machine.
+You only need a web browser.

 ## Documentation